The Choad Less Traveled: Writing

 The episode revealed the "White Dragon" suit, worn by Auggie to commit crimes in the past.
-Executive producer Peter Safran praised Gunn's version of the suit, also adding, "Everything we did is the same as the way we would do it if we were making the film version of White Dragon, or the film version of Vigilante."
+Executive producer Peter Safran praised James Gunn's version of the suit, also adding, "Everything we did is the same as the way we would do it if we were making the film version of White Dragon, or the film version of Vigilante".

-While James Gunn said that HBO Max was supportive of his vision of the series, executives took a problem with the scene where Smith verbally insults Batman, particularly calling him "a pussy".
+While Gunn said that HBO Max was supportive of his vision of the series, executives took a problem with the scene where Smith verbally insults Batman, particularly calling him "a pussy".
 Gunn defended the decision, stating that the character is known for his provocative nature and made far worse insults to other superhero characters.
-Gunn also agreed with Smith's point of view of Batman, explaining "everybody else he's really just believing stuff that he read on the Internet.
-Everything that he believes is kind of nonsense, and Batman is the only one he has a point of view on that makes any sense whatsoever."
+Gunn also agreed with Smith's point of view of Batman, explaining "[like] everybody else he's really just believing stuff that he read on the Internet.
+Everything that he believes is kind of nonsense, and Batman is the only one he has a point of view on that makes any sense whatsoever".

 Critical reception

 "The Choad Less Traveled" received positive reviews from critics.
 Samantha Nelson of IGN gave the episode a "good" 7 out of 10 rating and wrote in his verdict, "Peacemaker's big twist isn't really that surprising and the show's attempts to make Vigilante and Peacemaker more sympathetic fall a bit short.
 But meta rants about superheroes, entertaining fights, and the general dysfunction of the team helps keep the show fun even if the plot is unfolding slowly."

 Jarrod Jones of The A.V.
-Club gave the episode an "A-" grade and wrote, "'The Choad Less Traveled' is a dramatic peak for Peacemaker, especially in its final moments where Chris gets wasted with Eagly and the butterfly he plucked from Senator Goff's sci-fi basement last week."
+Club gave the episode an "A–" grade and wrote, "'The Choad Less Traveled' is a dramatic peak for Peacemaker, especially in its final moments where Chris gets wasted with Eagly and the butterfly he plucked from Senator Goff's sci-fi basement last week."
 Alec Bojalad of Den of Geek gave the episode a 4 star rating out of 5 and wrote, "Peacemaker is somehow halfway through its eight-episode run already.
 While it has its flaws (Judomaster was perhaps one obscure DC character too many), this remains a truly worthwhile TV endeavor.
 Now let's see what's up with Murn: secret butterfly."

 Mashable SEA ranked the episode the 17th best episode of 2022.